ropensci/tokenizers/cran-comments.md

 0 errors | 0 warnings | 1 note

 The one note pertains to a new release of the package.
-The possible spelling errors are in fact correct.